Cricket-spitting

 Cricket-spitting is a sport wherein contestants place a dead cricket in their mouth, and then spit it as far as they can.
-The contestant who can spit the cricket the farthest is declared the winner.
+The contestant who can spit the cricket the furthest is declared the winner.

 Cricket-spitting was developed in 1996 by entomologist Tom Turpin at Purdue University in West Lafayette, Indiana, as a competition for their annual Bug Bowl event, which brings over 30,000 people per year to their campus for a series of insect-related events and competitions.
-Since its creation, other universities have begun their own competitions, such as Pennsylvania State University who have hosted their own 'spit-off' since 1998.
+Since its creation, other universities have begun their own competitions, such as Pennsylvania State University, who have hosted a 'spit-off' since 1998.
 A Scottish spin off of Cricket-Spitting is Wasp Waving, where contestants throw frozen wasps at a target while blind folded.

 World record

-The Guinness World Record for cricket-spitting is 32 ft .5 in and is held by Dan Capps, from Madison, Wisconsin, and was set in June 1998 in front of a live television audience.
+The Guinness World Record for cricket-spitting is 30 ft 1.5 in and is held by Dan Capps, from Madison, Wisconsin, and was set in June 1998 in front of a live television audience.

 Robert Tony Ferrell, from Hoopeston, Illinois, held the title/record in the 1997 Bug Bowl Games until upset by Dan Capps.
 Unofficial records of over 38 feet have been noted at competitions.